Blue Bird Café fire

 The Blue Bird Café fire was a nightclub fire on September 1, 1972, in Montreal, Quebec, Canada.
 In all, 37 people were killed as a result of arson.

-The fire was the worst in Montreal since 1927, when 77 people perished in the Laurier Palace Theatre Fire.
-It is also the worst and only nightclub fire casualty in Canadian history.
+The fire was the deadliest in Montreal since 1927, when 77 people perished in the Laurier Palace Theatre Fire.

 Venue

 Montreal’s Blue Bird Café and the Wagon Wheel, a country and western bar above it, were located on the west side of Union Street between Ste-Catherine Ouest and Dorchester (now René-Lévesque) in downtown Montreal, lying within the borough of Ville-Marie.
 The café and bar were known as places where largely working-class, English-speaking youth could come for an evening of music, dancing, and drinking.

 Fire

 On the evening of Friday, September 1, 1972, the beginning of the Labour Day weekend, more than 200 people were at the bar celebrating.
 Around 10:45 PM, three young men (initial reports said four) were refused entry to the upstairs bar, as they appeared excessively intoxicated.
 Upset by this, Gilles Eccles, James O’Brien and Jean-Marc Boutin set a fire on the staircase that served as the only regular entrance or exit for the Wagon Wheel's customers.
-"It was either a Molotov cocktail or gasoline spread on the stairs and then ignited," said Montreal Police Inspector Armand Chaille.
+"It was either a Molotov cocktail or gasoline spread on the stairs and then ignited," said Montreal Police Inspector Armand Chaillé.
 The entire bar was in flames within a few minutes, according to police.

 With the primary escape route blocked by the fire advancing upward toward the crowded bar, its patrons sought out other exits.
 However, conflicting city building codes and fire regulations had left the upstairs bar with too few fire exits for its capacity of patrons.
 With the bar's main exit aflame and its sole fire exit blocked, patrons were forced to use one of two escape routes: either through the kitchen onto a folding fire escape (the emergency exit was chained) or by climbing through a window in the women's restroom and dropping some 20 feet onto a parked car.

 At its peak, the fire was fought by more than 50 firefighters.
 Five firefighters would be injured by smoke inhalation before the fire was declared out.
 At the time, the wearing of self-contained breathing apparatus (SCBA) was a relatively new practice and not as common among firefighters as it is today.
 The fire was brought under control by 2:30 a.m., and extinguished by daybreak.